-Calendar Description: This seminar allows interested students to undertake a substantial research project.
+This seminar allows interested students to undertake a substantial research project.
 Enrolment is limited to two students for each of the professors willing to take on student(s).
 The course is not timetabled as convenient meeting time can be arranged to suit the instructors and students concerned.
 Students must approach individual professors with a research proposal.
 All proposals must be approved by the Studies Committee.

-Students must apply for the course by completing the form available HERE (the form is to be completed by both the student and their chosen supervisor), and returning it to louise.ferguson@usask.ca.
+Students must apply for the course by completing the form available in the Applicationbased courses section of the Current students webpage (as this form is under review, the form should not be completed and submitted until mid-August at the earliest).
+The form must be completed by both the student, and their chosen supervisor, and returned to law.jdstudies@usask.ca.
 Completed forms are then sent to the Chair of the Studies Committee for review.